TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: TemporalVLM

-The time-sensitive clip encoder is applied on each short-term clip to obtain time-aware local features, which capture useful fine-grained cues for temporal reasoning within the short-term clip.
+Our time-sensitive clip encoder is applied on each short-term clip to obtain fused time-aware local features, which capture useful fine-grained cues for temporal reasoning within the clip.
 However, they are not effective for temporal reasoning over the long-term video, which requires the ability to capture long-range temporal dependencies.

-In this section, we propose a BiLSTM module~\cite{goodfellow2016deep} (i.e., green block in Fig.~\ref{fig:method}) for computing global features across multiple clips.
-Particularly, we first concatenate time-aware local features extracted from clips in the temporal order which the clips appear in the video.
-We then pass the sequence of local features to our BiLSTM module for aggregating global features.
-As we will show later in Sec.~\ref{sec:ablation}, a BiLSTM module, which is capable of capturing long-range temporal relationships in both directions, leads to better performance than a traditional LSTM module, which conducts the forward pass only.
-As a result, our features not only are time-sensitive but also contain both local fine-grained and global semantic information, which are important for temporal reasoning in long videos.
-Unlike the recent LongVLM model~\cite{weng2024longvlm}, which applies pooling operation to obtain global features, our BiLSTM module has learnable parameters and yields better results as demonstrated in Sec.~\ref{sec:experiments}.
+\textbf{Bidirectional Long Short-Term Memory.} We introduce a BiLSTM module for computing global features across multiple clips.
+We first concatenate time-aware local features extracted from clips in the temporal order the clips appear in the video.
+We then pass the sequence of local features to a BiLSTM for aggregating global features.
+Our BiLSTM follows a standard architecture, including two LSTM networks: one processes the sequence in the original order (forward) and another processes the sequence in the reverse order (backward) as:

+where $\mathbf{h}^f_t$ and $\mathbf{h}^b_t$ denote the hidden states at time step $t$ of the forward and backward LSTMs respectively and $\mathbf{c}_t$ is the input at time step $t$.
+The final output $\mathbf{h}_t$ at time step $t$ is obtained by concatenating the outputs of the forward and backward LSTMs as $\mathbf{h}_t = [\mathbf{h}^f_t, \mathbf{h}^b_t]$.
+Please refer to the textbook~\cite{learning2016ian} for a detailed description.
+Our BiLSTM module utilizes both past and future information and is capable of capturing long-range temporal relationships in both forward and backward directions.
+As observed in Tab.~\ref{table:ablation_model}, BiLSTM outperforms various alternatives, including average pooling, linear layer, LSTM, and transformer~\cite{vaswani2017attention}.
+Unlike LongVLM~\cite{weng2024longvlm}, which applies pooling to obtain global features, our BiLSTM module has learnable parameters and achieves better results.
+Advanced recurring models, e.g., state space~\cite{gu2021efficiently} and Mamba~\cite{gu2024mamba}, may further improve the performance, which remains our future work.

-The video tokens output by our BiLSTM module have dimensions of $(C*N^c_f,~2*N_{V})$, while the LLM requires an input of dimensions $(N^c_f,~N_{LLM})$.
-Here, $N_{V}$ and $N_{LLM}$ are the dimensions of the video tokens and the LLM latent space respectively, and $2$ is to account for the outputs of both forward and backward passes of BiLSTM.
-Therefore, we pass the video tokens output by BiLSTM through projection layers to match the input dimensions required by the LLM.
+The video tokens output by our BiLSTM module are of size $(C\times N^c_f,~2\times N_{V})$, while the LLM requires an input size of $(N^c_f,~N_{LLM})$. $N_{V}$ and $N_{LLM}$ are the dimensions of the video tokens and the LLM latent space respectively, and $2$ is to account for the outputs of both forward and backward passes of BiLSTM.
+Thus, we pass the video tokens output by BiLSTM through projection layers to match the input dimensions required by the LLM.